Hirola: Ecology

 The hirola is adapted to arid environments with annual rainfall averaging 300 to 600 mm.
 Their habitats range from open grassland with light bush to wooded savannahs with low shrubs and scattered trees, most often on sandy soils.
 Despite the arid environments they inhabit, hirola appear to be able to survive independently of surface water.
 Andanje observed hirola drinking on only 10 occasions in 674 observations (1.5%) and all 10 observations of drinking occurred at the height of the dry season.
 Hirola do however favour short green grass and in 392 of 674 observations (58%) hirola were grazing on growths of short green grass around waterholes.
 This association with waterholes may have led to reports that hirola are dependent on surface water.

 Hirola are primarily grazers but browse may be important in the dry season.
 They favour grasses with a high leaf to stem ratio and Chloris and Digitaria species are believed to be important in their diet.
 Kingdon does not consider the ecological requirements of the hirola unusual and in fact considers them to be more generalist than either Connochaetes spp. or Damaliscus.
 A vet who examined the digestive tract of several hirola concluded that they were well adapted to eating dry region grasses and roughage.
 They feed on the dominant grasses of the region and Kingdon (1982) believes that quantity is more important than quality in the hirola's diet.

 Hirola are often found in association with other species, particularly oryx, Grant's gazelle, Burchell's zebra and topi.
-They avoid Coke's hartebeest, buffalo and elephant.
+They avoid Coke's hartebeest, African buffalo, and elephant.
 Whilst hirola avoid direct association with livestock, they reportedly prefer the short grass in areas where livestock have grazed.